-The study sample demographics (age, race, etc.) and baseline measurements (e.g., MMSE) will be displayed in tabular form, and described using appropriate summary measures (i.e. means, standard deviations, or medians for continuous variables and counts or percentages for discrete variables).
+The study population demographics (age, race, etc.) will be described using appropriate summary measures (i.e. means, standard deviations, or medians for continuous variables and counts or percentages for discrete variables).
+Disease characteristics (MMSE and CDR) will also be summarized to describe our population.

-The primary aim will be assessed by calculating the difference and corresponding 95% confidence interval between baseline and follow-up connectivity measures of the TGd, STV, and 55b parcellations.
+The primary aim will be assessed by calculating the difference and corresponding 95% confidence interval between follow-up and baseline connectivity measures of the TGd parcellations.
+We will conduct a t-test to statistically test if that difference is greater than 0, which would indicate a non-null effect of the TBS intervention on those areas of the brain.